Rotation Schedule

 Surgical Oncology / Breast / Endocrine Surgery

 Drs.
-Orr, Nguyen and Hird.
+Orr, Nguyen, Palumbo and Hird.
 Inpatient experience focuses on lung, esophageal, hepatic and pancreatic neoplasms as well as management of complicated pancreatitis.
 Minimally invasive techniques are commonly used.
 Outpatient experience focuses on both benign and malignant breast disease and the management of endocrine neoplasms and melanoma.

 Trauma/Acute Care Surgery & Surgical ICU

 Drs.
-Currence, Delmas, Harp, Hird, Lombardozzi, Mentzer, Mount, Morrow and Thurston.
-All patients admitted for trauma and the majority admitted through the ED with non-traumatic surgical emergencies are managed by this service which also covers the critical care unit (predominately through the PGY2 or 3 resident).
-Spartanburg Medical Center is a Level I Trauma Center with over 2,400 trauma admissions each year.
+Currence, Delmas, Harp, Hird, Lombardozzi, Minshall, Mount and Thurston.
+All patients admitted for trauma and the majority admitted through the ED with non-traumatic surgical emergencies are managed by this service, which also covers the Surgical / Neuro / Trauma critical care unit.
+Spartanburg Medical Center is a Level 1 Trauma Center with over 2,400 trauma admissions each year.
 Our acute care surgery admissions range from 250-300 cases each month.
 There are various additional teaching conferences while the resident is on the Critical Care service based on the Surgical Critical Care fellowship teaching schedule.
 The service also covers urgent and elective general surgery via the ACS clinic.
-This is our busiest service, and three NPs work closely with the team to facilitate optimal patient management.
+This is our busiest service and three NPs work closely with the team to facilitate optimal patient management.

 Vascular Surgery

 Drs.
-Calton and Clark.
-This service covers a broad range of vascular procedures, including standard open operations, endovascular procedures and a busy noninvasive vascular lab.
+Calton, Clark and Silver.
+This service covers a broad range of vascular procedures including standard open operations, endovascular procedures and a busy noninvasive vascular lab.

 Private General Surgery